DarrenWhite99/ConnectWise-Automate-Meltdown-and-Spectre-Detection-Scripts/README.md

   - Three registry add scripts thanks to @snix
   - Only the .XML is needed - this has the .PS1 included here attached within it.
   - This should work on any Machine with Powershell 2 or above.
+  - Thank you to @kgrube and @Matthew for their significant input into this ReadMe

 ## Usage